-A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a particular number of points for you for a certain period during your application process.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days while you work on your application process.
 This means your interest rate can't grow during the application process.

-Although there are various lengths of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
-The lending institution can agree to lock in an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
+The lending institution can agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

-There are more ways to get a better rate, in addition to choosing a shorter rate lock period.
-The bigger the down payment, the better the interest rate will be, since you will have more equity from the beginning.
-You can pay points to bring down your rate for the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
-You'll pay more up front, but you'll save money in the end.
+In addition to going with the shorter rate lock period, there are several ways you are able to score the lowest rate.
+A bigger down payment will give you a lower interest rate, since you'll be starting out with more equity.
+You could choose to pay points to lower your rate over the term of the loan, meaning you pay more up front.
+One strategy that makes financial sense for many people is to pay points to improve the interest rate over the life of the loan.
+You'll pay more initially, but you will come out ahead in the end.

 Do you have a question regarding a mortgage program?